spencerbraun/stats_notes/ALP301/Data_Drive_Impact.md

 * Low hanging fruit in the outcomes that are bad in the short term and good in the long run.
 If you can run a long term experiment, can show their effectiveness outside of the standard A/B framework.
 Up to the firm to provide incentives / rewards for capturing this value.
 * Peer review for experimental design - making sure that the team running it has value alignment and metrics that are not gamed.

+### Advanced Topics in Experimentation

+* Multiple hypothesis testing - consider the false discovery proportion (FDP), the % of "positives" found that are false.
+With low true positives across all tests, the proportion of false discoveries will be quite high.
+* An A/B platform is an incentive system - for the engineers.
+They are incentivized to test as much as possible, hoping for a positive result to advance their careers.
+You need a way to weed out the false discoveries especially when incentives cannot be properly aligned
+* We can't know which discoveries are false right away, but we can take the expectation over all tests - FDR = E(FDP).
+We can use Benjamini Hochberg to determine significance.
+Order all p values from smallest to largest, check whether p value is under desired FDR times 1/n for n tests.
+Continue for each p value in increasing order (decreasing in signficance).
+When you find one greater than than 1/n times FDR, that is your cutoff.
+The idea is that given noise p values should be uniformly random.
+Note you are choosing an acceptable FDR, measure of risk for many tests.
+* Can relate business problems to testing GWAS for significant gene snips.
+Have 2.5 mm coefficient tests, but just using as a priority ranking for research.
+Looking at a eCDF of p values, can set a FDR cut line and discover the genes that offer the most promise for further study.
+* Family-wise error rate - in policy analysis may want to be extra conservative and worry about the probability of any false discovery.
+FWER is the prob of rejecting at least one true null hypothesis.
+This lowers Type I at the expense of increasing Type II
+  * Can use a Bonferonni correction for M hypothesis tests, threshold at $p_m < \alpha/M$.
+This assumes test independence, though in regression we usually have correlation among covariates.
+This is a conservative assumption, so often still used.
+* Accounting for correlated test statistics (invented by J. Romano) - this allows us to make smaller corrections, since it isn't really like we are testing X different hypotheses, more like we are test some percentage of the total tests.
+* Shared control group - pool control group for multiple treatment arms to optimize power.

 ### Recommendation Systems

 * Netflix challenge - the utility matrix was sparse but entries missing for different reasons.
 If a movie just added, or some movies are never recommended, user wouldn't have had the chance to rate it.
 Decision to be made about how to treat missing values; setting dependent.
 In some settings not rated may be a negative rating, while in other settings empty cells are truly no interaction between user and item.